NathanUTD2140/OperatingSystemConceptsProject1/devlog.md

 ### 10:21pm, October 19th, 2025

 Added in a new variable and an if statement to see if the password has been enabled or not.
 This got around the problem with the encryption.
 Everything is working smoothly, I will write the final statement now.

+## 10:26pm, October 19th, 2025

+Today's session was pretty clean, it was mostly bug fixes.
+I did not account properly for the order of actions, and I also neglected to put .flush() for the encryption file at first.
+This caused errors that could have been avoided, as it was a simple fix and not much needed to actually be changed.
+Driver.py was easy to build off because of the previous files.
+A lot of the driver was built off of the previous encryption and logger files.
+I will make sure to clean out the stdout and stdin for every pipe process I do now.
+I will now write the readme.